Angel Blade: Emily Chinen

 Emily Chinen (知念エミリィ Chinen Emirii) is a big-breasted, pink-haired policewoman who is the daughter of the police chief of City Number 69.
 She first appears in episode 1 and is Ayame Fudou's partner.
 In episode 2, she tries to capture Shogun Chloe but is raped in the process.
 She eventually disappears from the series.

 Her name may be a reference to the similarly styled policewoman character named Erika Chinen from the video game/OVA series Virus Buster Serge, which Masami Ōbari previously did work on.

 Kyouka

 Aunt Kyouka (響香 Kyouka) is Moena's aunt and the owner of the café where she works.
 She possesses pouty lips and tight curvature, but is best known for her enormous breasts that rival even Phantom Lady's.
 In the second Angel Blade episode, she meets with Isato, Moena's supposedly dead father, in his secret lab.
-She is the 'mother' of the Angel System, her womb was somehow used to create the Angel Units Blade, Ender, and Beretta.
+She is the 'mother' of the Angel System, and her womb was somehow used to create the Angel Units Blade, Ender, and Beretta.
 She is captured by Karin, Phantom Lady's mutant.
 In Angel Blade Punish! episode 1, Karin rapes Kyouka while they wait for Angel Blade.